Air Travel With a Pet

 Get a crate

 Not a wire mesh crate, but a solid one with ventilation on three sides and a lip around the periphery to prevent anything from blocking the vent holes.
 The "pet" sections of airline websites describe the requirements in detail.
-ARK's link directory has lists of online pet supply shops where you can buy a crate.

 Get your pet used to the crate